Enterprise Marketing Playbook

 I reserve the right to wake up smarter tomorrow.

-This is a living document and it’s bound to change periodically.
-I wrote it partly to answer my friend’s question, and partly to collect my thoughts in a single place.
-If you want to talk marketing, let me know in the comments or drop me a line: [email protected].
+This is a living document and it’s bound to change periodically, if not frequently.
+I wrote it partly to answer a friend’s question, and partly to collect my thoughts in a single place.
+If you want to talk marketing, drop me a line: [email protected].